pittisl/Sparse-Activation/README.md

 # Achieving Sparse Activation in Small Language Models

 ## Introduction
 This is the official code repository for the paper ["Achieving Sparse Activation in Small Language Models"]().
-Sparse activation selectively activates only an input-dependent set of neurons in inference, is a useful technique to reduce the computing cost of Large Language Models (LLMs) without retraining or adaptation efforts.
-We proposed a new attribution metric for Small Language Models (SLMs) that can achieve 80% sparsification ratio with $<$5% model accuracy loss.
+We aim to achieve sparse activation in SLMs.
+We demonstrated that the existing magnitude-based sparse activation cannot be applied to SLMs, and using gradient-based attribution scores for sparse activation is a better choice.
+By applying a corrective term onto the existing GxO attribution metric, our approach can achieve 80% sparsification ratio on SLMs with <5% accuracy loss.

 ## Requirement
 Install all the required packages.